ivanajns/ivanajns-ivanajns.github.io/_posts/project-9.markdown

 ---
-title: Presentations on Automation Candidate Example and Alteryx and Power Automate Comparison
+title: Presentations: Automation Candidate Example & Alteryx and Power Automate Comparison
 subtitle: Delivered presentations at the Tech Innovation Forum aimed at leadership, including the department VP and CFO.
 layout: default
 modal-id: 5